ilyes-smaouii/advent-of-code-2025/README.md

 "splits" it in two.
 This also solves the problem of getting "stuck"/spending too long going in a direction.
 I still wanted to work on implementing my previous idea, if only for personal satisfaction, but I'm now switching to the latest approach, which should be much quicker to implement + to execute.
+\
+Update : had a lot of mistypes/bugs to fix, but the core code of my idea - `findLargestUnsplitRectangle()` , `checkIfRectangleIsSplitAux()` and `checkIfRangesIntersect()` -, worked right away, which I find kind of impressive considering the number of similarly named variables I had to deal with in those lines, especially considering I made mistakes on stuff that was much simpler (e.g. forgot to properly switch `col` with `row` in `computeArea()`).
+\
+Anyway, Day 09 finished.
+I might wanna clean up my code a little - or leave it as is, for future reference -, and then I'm moving on to Day 10.